Tarot in Literature I

 13 - A closer examination of the Cassaria can be found in an essay by Andrea Vitali.

-14 - French writer, Charles de Saint-Évremond (1613-1703) left a great series of writings, almost short and for occasions: gallant poems and letters, moral or philosophical considerations, dialogues, apologues, novels and comedies.
+14 - A French writer, Charles de Saint-Évremond (1613-1703) left a great series of writings, mostly short and for occasions: gallant poems and letters, moral or philosophical considerations, dialogues, apologies, novels and comedies.
 His opinions about literature and theatre make him one of the sharpest critical minds of the century.
-For this reason he was everywhere mentioned and he was also there, in Westminster, just "a fool in the tarot".
+For this reason he was mentioned everywhere; and he was also there in Westminster, just "a fool in the tarot".

 15 - The expression “of few (short) furnishings" means that Saint-Évremond was (wrongly) considered by the author a scarcely important writer.
-In figurative sense, actually, furnishings means the ensemble of the notions that enrich the fundamental culture.
-The definition of few identifies him as and author who has given a mediocre contribute to knowledge.
+In the figurative sense, actually, furnishings means the ensemble of ideas that enrich the basic culture.
+The characterization "few" identifies him as an author who has given a mediocre contribution to knowledge.

 16 - Page 329.

-17 - The expression "Tricche tracche" was used to explain the sound of a thing that suddenly broke out or the clamour of clacking hands against the one who was ridicule.
-Crusca does not report it, while it was used by Burchiello “every chestnut in shirt and fur/ breaks out for the hot and makes tric tracche”.
+17 - The expression "Tricche tracche" was used to explain the sound of a thing that suddenly broke out or the clamour of clacking hands against the one who was ridiculed.
+Crusca does not report it, while it was used by Burchiello “every chestnut in shirt and fur/ bursts and jumps from the heat and makes tric tracche”.

 18 - Indulgences were communicated by the Pope from the altars.